zautumnz/cozy/README.md

     * To correct/detect "obvious" errors add `pragma("strict");` to your script, which will cause the interpreter to show a suitable error-message and terminate.
 * Function arguments may have defaults.
 For example:
   * `function greet( name = "World" ) { puts("Hello, " + name + "\n"); }`
-* Moved parts of the standard-library to 100% pure monkey, rather than implementing it in go.
+* Moved parts of the standard-library to 100% pure cozy, rather than implementing it in go.
   * See [data/stdlib.mon](data/stdlib.mon) for the implementation.
   * See also the notes on [object-based methods](#31-defininig-new-object-methods).
 * Added the `eval` function.
-  * Which allows executing monkey-code from a string.
+  * Which allows executing cozy-code from a string.
 * Improved error-reporting from the parser.
   * It will now show the line-number of failures (where possible).
 * Added support for regular expressions, both literally and via `match`